 Bold Disobedience, Weinberg Newton Gallery Chicago 2017

-In the same space, there is a chain link fence which is an object devoid of color, scaled down, and abstracted by a repeated pattern.
-It’s a gritty and sobering architectural object surrounding private property that becomes charged when taken out of context and put into a gallery space.
-This project merges the socioeconomic melting pot that is Chicago.
+Along with these newspapers, a chain link fence occupies the gallery.
+The fence is an object devoid of color,scaled-down to simple shapes and lines, and abstracted by a repeated pattern.
+It is a gritty and sobering architectural object surrounding private property that becomes charged when taken out of context and put into a gallery space.
+This project addresses the socioeconomic melting pot that is Chicago.
 It holds a layout of pathways that become layered and visually complicated, signifying the overwhelming nature of social and economic systems that shape communities.
-Each piece is in the show embedded with narratives of the city’s landscape and encourages the audience to consider issues of class and race that lie beneath capitalists systems.
+Each piece in the show is embedded with narratives of the city’s landscape and encourages the audience to consider issues of class and race that lie beneath capitalist systems.

-Read more about the show here. curated by Mikva Challenge Youth with support by Meg Noe weinbergnewtongallery.com/exhibitions/m?
+Read more about the show here.
+Curated by Mikva Challenge Youth with support by Meg Noe www.weinbergnewtongallery.com/exhibitio…